hadley/adv-r/Data-structures.md

 The `typeof()` a list is `list`, and you can test and coerce with `is.list()` and `as.list()`.

-Lists are used to build up most more complicated datastructures in R: both data frames (described below), and linear models are lists:
+Lists are used to build up most more complicated data structures in R: both data frames (described below), and linear models are lists:

 ```R
 is.list(mtcars)